A Not-So-Nice Silent Partner!

 Once that was completed, I then contacted the hosting company to have them assist with removing the site IP address from the blacklist; which they did in a relatively short period of time.
 It usually takes an act of congress to get your IP address of a blacklist.

 Thankfully, this site owner had a backup copy of the site that was NOT stored on the server.
 Too many site owners have NO backups of their entire site (including the database and plugins; if being used).
-In such a case, the only remedy is to build a whole new website from the ground up.
+In this case, the only remedy for this hacked website was to build a whole new website from the ground up.

 Which leads me to these very important points: